ni/instrumentstudio-plugins/csharp/examples/helloworld/README.md

 Copy the built assembly (`NationalInstruments.HelloWorldPlugin.dll`) into the InstrumentStudio `Addons` directory, which is `C:\Program Files\National Instruments\InstrumentStudio\Addons` by default.

-You may optionally install the plugin assembly into a subdirectory of the `Addons` directory in order to isolate it from other plugins.
+You may optionally install the plug-in assembly into a subdirectory of the `Addons` directory in order to isolate it from other plug-ins.

-If the plugin is installed correctly, it will appear in the Edit Layout dialog in InstrumentStudio:
+If the plug-in is installed correctly, it will appear in the Edit Layout dialog in InstrumentStudio:

 ![Hello World In Edit Layout Dialog](images/HelloWorldInEditLayout.png)